thinkful-ei-bee/joel-farah-bookmarks-api/README.md

 # Bookmarks API
+Databases and Express
+Module 11 section 15 and then 16
 Built using the Trelloyes boilerplate from previous assignment.
 Built to mirror this API: https://thinkful-list-api.herokuapp.com/endpoints/bookmarks

 # Bookmarks API requirements